-Monitoring: Receive a complaint or ants observed during a routine inspection.
+Monitoring: Receipt of a complaint or ants observed during a routine inspection.

-Action Threshold Indoors: Observe at least five ants trailing into a room.
+Action Threshold Indoors: At least five ants trailing in a room.

-Action Threshold Outdoors: Observe fire ant nests in close proximity to a dwelling or common area, e.g., patios, play-grounds, pool area, or other high traffic areas.
+Action Threshold Outdoors: Fire ant nests in close proximity to a dwelling or common area, e.g., patios, playgrounds, pool area or other high traffic areas.